-Participants found it difficult to maintain the cleanliness of their and their communities' toilets.
+Participants found it difficult to maintain the cleanliness of their own toilets and those of their communities.
 Some participants felt they were unable to maintain the cleanliness of their toilet because they did not have the materials to do so.